necordjs/necord/README.md

 ## About

-This package uses the best of the NodeJS world under the hood.
+This package uses the best of the Node.js world under the hood.
 [Discord.js](https://github.com/discordjs/discord.js) is the most powerful library for creating bots and [Nest.js](https://github.com/nestjs) is a progressive framework for creating well-architectured applications.
-This module provides fast and easy way for creating Discord bots and deep integration with your NestJS application.
+This module provides a fast and easy way of creating Discord bots and deep integration with your NestJS application.

 **Features**